 Editor’s Note: Have you recently enjoyed an amazing dining experience?
 Share your photos on Instagram with the hashtag #CNNFood for a chance to be featured on CNN.
 For inspiration, check out our new CNN International series, Culinary Journeys.

-(CNN) — For the second year running Bangkok has nabbed regional culinary bragging rights in Asia with Gaggan taking home the coveted number one spot at the San Pellegrino Asia's 50 Best Restaurant Awards.
+For the second year running, Bangkok has nabbed regional culinary bragging rights in Asia with Gaggan taking home the coveted No. 1 spot at the San Pellegrino Asia’s 50 Best Restaurant Awards.

 Shortly after accepting the prize at the award ceremony in Singapore, Chef Gaggan Anand called his mother, tears in his eyes, to let her know he’d won.